soranakk/OutOfFocusQRReader/README.md

 # OutOfFocusQRReader

-OutOfFocusQRReader is a library for reading QR Code[^qrcode] from out-of-focus images on Android.
+OutOfFocusQRReader is a library for reading QR Code from out-of-focus images on Android.

 This library uses the OpenCV library.

+*“QR Code” is a registered trademark of DENSO WAVE INCORPORATED.*

 # Install